Supporting Trees and Plant Guarantee

 Planting Guide

 To give your tree the best possible start, we’ve created a simple step-by-step planting guide with clear photos.
-As long as these steps were followed and photographed at the time of planting, your tree will be covered by our planting guarantee.
+As long as these steps were followed and provided photos immediately after planting, your tree will be covered by our planting guarantee.
 If the tree fails to establish due to a planting-related issue, and you can provide the photo evidence when making a claim, we’ll offer a replacement or credit—no fuss.
 It might be a little pedantic but we are only willing to make a loss if you are willing to put 100% effort it.
 This way, you can plant with confidence knowing you’re supported from day one.

 Step 1

-We can not really ask for proof of this as anyone can just dig a hole so no photos required, just please do if unsure.
+We can not really ask for proof of this as anyone can just dig a hole so no photos required.

 Visit Our Drainage Page